oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 ```
 {% endraw %}

-Now everything should compile, and you have a working app that displays a rotating set of cute animals images to help you power through working on that task list.
+Now everything should compile, and you should have a working app that displays a rotating set of cute animals images to help you power through working on that task list.
 Try logging in as a user with a different department (or change the department value for yourself in the Okta dashboard) to see the various dynamic components at work.

 You can find the code for [this project on GitHub](https://github.com/oktadev/okta-angular-dynamic-components-example).